razorfish/technologyblog/content/post/2009-06-17-sxsw-to-go-creating-razorfishe28099s-iphone-guide-to-austin-part-1.md

 - javascript frameworks
 - Mobile
 - optimization
-- razorfish.web
+- publicissapient.web
 - safari
 - sxsw
 - web applications
-title: 'SXSW to Go: Creating Razorfish’s iPhone Guide to Austin (Part 1)'
+title: 'SXSW to Go: Creating Publicis Sapient’s iPhone Guide to Austin (Part 1)'
-url: /2009/06/17/sxsw-to-go-creating-razorfishe28099s-iphone-guide-to-austin-part-1
+url: /2009/06/17/sxsw-to-go-creating-publicissapiente28099s-iphone-guide-to-austin-part-1
 wordpress_id: 173
 2009:
 - "06"
 ---

-Once a year, the internet comes to visit Austin, Texas at the South by Southwest Interactive (SXSWi) conference, and, for 2009, the Razorfish Austin office was determined to leave an impression.
+Once a year, the internet comes to visit Austin, Texas at the South by Southwest Interactive (SXSWi) conference, and, for 2009, the Publicis Sapient Austin office was determined to leave an impression.
 We ended up making close to 3,000 impressions.

 Industry leaders and the web avante-garde converge on Austin for one weekend each year to learn, network, and see the cutting edge of interactive experience and technology.
 And also to take advantage of any number of open bars.
 It is a conference, after all.

-The Razorfish Austin office typically plays host to a networking event and takes out ad space in the conference guidebook.
+The Publicis Sapient Austin office typically plays host to a networking event and takes out ad space in the conference guidebook.
 In 2009, confronted with shrinking budgets in the wake of the global financial crisis, we knew we had to set ourselves apart and do it on the cheap.

-iPhone Apps were on everyone’s mind (and would be in every conference-attendee’s pocket), and would prove to be the perfect venue to showcase Razorfish’s skill and Austin’s personality.
+iPhone Apps were on everyone’s mind (and would be in every conference-attendee’s pocket), and would prove to be the perfect venue to showcase Publicis Sapient’s skill and Austin’s personality.
 In late January 2009, Three presentation layer developers and a creative director formed a small team and set out to build an iPhone-ready guide to Austin.

-Over this series of articles, I'll be diving into how we created the [Razorfish Guide to SXSW](http://sxsw.razorfish.com) iPhone-optimized web site.
+Over this series of articles, I'll be diving into how we created the [Publicis Sapient Guide to SXSW](http://sxsw.razorfish.com) iPhone-optimized web site.
 Part 1 will deal with requirements gathering and technology choices, part 2 will cover design and development, and part 3 will talk about what we did to optimize the mobile experience.

 ## Requirements